rhiever/TwitterFollowBot/README.md

 I hold no liability for what you do with this script or what happens to you by using this script.
 Abusing this script *can* get you banned from Twitter, so make sure to read up on proper usage of the Twitter API.

+##Would you like me to run this bot for you?

+I have a server running this bot 24/7, and can run it for any Twitter account.
+If you'd like to have a version of this bot running for your account so you can gain more followers, favorite certain Twitter content, etc., contact me: http://www.randalolson.com/contact/

 ##Dependencies

 You will need to install Python's `twitter` library first: